Particular/docs.particular.net/nservicebus/upgrades/asq-6to7.md

 ### API Changes

-In Version 7 it was decided to limit exposed public API to contain only what is needed.
-One of the outcome is that most of the classes that were public in Versions 6 and below were marked as obsolete with a comment:
+In Version 7 it the public API was reduced.
+As a result, multiple classes that used to be public in Versions 6 and below were marked as obsolete with a comment:
-> This class served only internal purposes without providing any extensibility point and as such was removed from the public API.
-For more information, refer to the documentation.
+*This class served only internal purposes without providing any extensibility point and as such was removed from the public API.
+For more information, refer to the documentation.*

-When upgraded code depend on classes that were obsoleted with the above message and it is not clear how to update the code  [contact support](http://particular.net/contactus) to help in resolving that issue.
+If the code depends on classes that were obsoleted with the above message, and it is not clear how to update it, then [contact Particular support](http://particular.net/contactus) to get help in resolving that issue.